-Italian resident companies and PEs of non-resident entities that carry out research and development (R&D) activity, either directly or by outsourcing it to universities or other research institutes or equivalent institutes, may elect to apply the Italian patent box regime.
+Italian resident companies and PEs of non-resident entities that carry out R&D activity, either directly or by outsourcing it to universities or other research institutes or equivalent institutes, may elect to apply the Italian patent box regime.
 The regime exempts a portion of the income derived from the exploitation, either directly or by licensing, of ‘qualifying intangible assets’.

 The regime can be applicable to PEs only if the non-resident entity resides in a country with which Italy has concluded a tax treaty and that allows adequate exchange of information.

-Taxpayers must request a specific ruling from the Italian tax authorities to benefit from the regime when the qualifying intangible is either used directly by the company or licensed to a related party.
+Taxpayers must request a specific ruling from the Italian tax authorities to benefit from the regime when the qualifying intangible is used directly by the company.
+The ruling is optional where the qualifying intangible is licensed to a related party.

 Foreign tax credit